Hey there, nice to meet you.

 Morgan Sette – Photography extraordinaire – Slide into her insta DM’s (@morgansette)

-I am happy to send through anything else you may need and I will be available full-time from April 13th.
+I am happy to send through anything else you may need and I am available full-time effective immediately.